 In order to control this, you will have to master the art of Managing Customers Expectations.
 But that too is another conversation for another time.

 Another form of Customer-Controlled Prices is surveying them, asking what they’d be willing to pay for.
-Then making that your base price.
+Then make that your base price.

 Sounds good.
 Except not!

-There is a Grand Canyon sized gap between what they say they will pay and what they will actually pay.
-Usually they’re not even aware of this discrepancy until they’re in a real buying situation.
-In psychology, there’s a big disctinction between what’s called declared preferences versus revealed preferences.
+There is a Grand Canyon-sized gap between what they say they will pay and what they will actually pay.
+Usually, they’re not even aware of this discrepancy until they’re in a real buying situation.
+In psychology, there’s a big distinction between what’s called declared preferences versus revealed preferences.

 Professional marketing firms have put hundreds of thousands of dollars into this, analyzing countless focus group, buying conversations and industry surveys, only to find that it rarely works.